RISE Sleep Tracker

 Reviewed by

-• Seven hours of sleep is enough if your sleep need, the amount of sleep you need, is seven hours.
+• Seven hours of sleep is enough if that's how much sleep you individually need.
+Your "sleep need" is genetic and unique to you.

 • But many people need more than seven hours.
 And the amount of sleep you need can change from night to night.